Defunct Chinese space lab set to re-enter Earth’s atmosphere

 - Boeing hit by WannaCry virus, but says attack caused little damage

-Tiangong 1 is expected to come to Earth somewhere between 43 degrees north and 43 degrees south, a range covering most of the U.S., China, Africa, southern Europe, Australia and South America.
+Based on the space station’s orbit, it will come back to Earth somewhere 43 degrees north and 43 degrees south, a range covering most of the United States, China, Africa, southern Europe, Australia and South America.
+Out of range are Russia, Canada and northern Europe.

-Only about 10 percent of the 8.5-ton spacecraft will likely survive re-entry.
+Only about 10 percent of the bus-sized, 8.5-ton spacecraft will likely survive being burned up on re-entry, mainly its heavier components such as its engines.
+The chances of any one person being hit by debris are considered less than one in a trillion.

+Launched in 2011, Tiangong 1 was China’s first space station, serving as an experimental platform for bigger projects, such as the Tiangong 2 launched in September 2016 and a future permanent Chinese space station.

+The station played host to two crewed missions and served as a test platform for perfecting docking procedures and other operations.
+Its last crew departed in 2013 and contact with it was cut in 2016.